 Because of that, when changing these lists, make sure you keep the following things in mind:

-- Make sure you’re using valid regular expression syntax and escape special
+Make sure you’re using valid regular expression syntax and escape special characters like

 .*since signature generation uses